Ioctl: Hardware device configuration

 On NetBSD, ioctl is also used by the sysmon framework.

 Terminals

 One use of ioctl in code exposed to end-user applications is terminal I/O.

-Unix operating systems have traditionally made heavy use of command-line interfaces.
-The Unix command-line interface is built on pseudo terminals (ptys), which emulate hardware text terminals such as VT100s.
-A pty is controlled and configured as if it were a hardware device, using ioctl calls.
-For instance, the window size of a pty is set using the TIOCSWINSZ call.
+Unix operating systems have traditionally made heavy use of command-line interfaces, originally with hardware text terminals such as VT100s attached to serial ports, and later with terminal emulators and remote login servers using pseudoterminals.
+Serial port devices and pseudoterminals are both controlled and configured using ioctl calls.
+For instance, the display size is set using the TIOCSWINSZ call.
 The TIOCSTI (terminal I/O control, simulate terminal input) ioctl function can push a character into a device stream.

 Kernel extensions

 When applications need to extend the kernel, for instance to accelerate network processing, ioctl calls provide a convenient way to bridge userspace code to kernel extensions.
 Kernel extensions can provide a location in the filesystem that can be opened by name, through which an arbitrary number of ioctl calls can be dispatched, allowing the extension to be programmed without adding system calls to the operating system.